fsm3xpert/PostcardApp/README.md

 ### To Do

 * History of previously sent images
-* Full unit Integration test procedurestests
+* Full unit test procedures
 * Capture multiple images and create a gif
 * Geotag images